What is a visitation? What’s the difference between a visitation and a viewing, or a wake for that matter?

-Answer: As mentioned above, the visitation is usually just that- a visit.
+Think of the visitation as a memorial reception.
+As mentioned above, the visitation is usually just that – a visit.
 Friends and family gather together to remember the deceased in a casual setting.
 Sometimes there is coffee or cookies available, and also a guest book to sign.

 What is the difference between a visitation and a viewing or wake?

 Visitations, wakes, and viewings are all informal gatherings before the funeral in which family and friends get together to socialize, mourn, and remember the life of a loved one.